 The Services may contain links to and from third-party websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies, which may differ substantially from ours, and that we do not accept any responsibility or liability for their activities or the content of their privacy policies.

-Applicable law in those states provide you with the right to opt-out of the sale or sharing of your personal information, profiling and targeted ads.
+Applicable law in certain U.S. states also provides you with the right to opt-out of the sale or sharing of your personal information, profiling and targeted ads.
 We do not transfer your personal information to third parties in exchange for money or engage in profiling or targeted ads, but we may share it with certain third parties for activities like targeted advertising, marketing, and analytics, and these may be deemed a "sale" under applicable law.
 You may opt-out of sale here if you are located in a place that requires such rights.

 Personal Information We Collect and Disclose for a Business Purpose.
 Without limiting the description of the information we collect, we collect the categories of personal information about U.S. consumers identified in the chart below.

 Categories of Personal Information